This is a non-fiction writing piece comparing the use of chopsticks vs. a fork and knife.

 Tell the Story Line

-- Tell the story line: “You’re going to compare the use of chopsticks and a fork and knife using facts.
-This is a non-fiction piece so we will only use information and not our own opinion.”
+Begin the lesson by telling the story line: “You’re going to compare the use of chopsticks and a fork and knife using facts.
+This is a non-fiction piece so we will only use information and not our own opinion.
+You won’t use the words I or my.”

-- Give each student a set of wooden chopsticks* and a plastic fork and knife to hold and handle.
-Bring a small and big marshmallows (or any candy/snack of your choice) for them to pick up with each utensil.
+Give each student a set of wooden chopsticks* and a plastic fork and knife to hold and handle.

 Typically used in Asia-China, Japan, Korea